How to Buy Facebook Stock in 2021

 Buy Facebook Shares Using a Broker

-In some cases, the broker may require you to sign certain forms and ask that you provide details about your net worth, employment status, investment objectives, and income.
-Usually, this happens when you seek other privileges like options trading or the ability to use margin.
+In some cases, the broker may require you to fill in your personal information and ask that you provide details about your net worth, employment status, investment objectives, and income.
+Once your account is validated, you can fund your account and start trading.
+Many trading platforms let you choose between using market orders and limit orders to buy Facebook stock.

 Buy Facebook Shares With a Direct Stock Purchase Plan (DSPP)

 A Direct Investment Plan is a way for you to cut the middle man (i.e., broker) and invest directly in the company of your choosing.
-With this method, you need to connect with the company's transfer agent, from which you'll find out more about what the entire cost is for using this investing route.
+With this method, you need to contact the company's transfer agent, from which you'll find out more about what the entire cost is for using this investing method.

-Of course, one disadvantage of choosing to buy company shares directly is that you don't have flexibility.
-In other words, you're stuck with one company, offering you zero diversification.
-It also means that you need to open a separate account for each company you want to invest in, and that is a hectic process.
+One disadvantage of choosing to buy company shares directly is that you don't have flexibility.
+You can only invest in one company at a time using this method while adhering to specific requirements, such as a minimum initial investment and a setup fee.
+It also means that you need to open a separate account for each company you want to add to your portfolio.
+However, as of this writing, Facebook doesn't have a direct stock purchase plan.

 Frequently Asked Questions

-Analysts estimate that Facebook at $257 a share is still trading below its fair value, which is estimated to be as high as $375.
+Analysts estimate that Facebook, at $257 a share, is still trading below its fair value, estimated to be as high as $375.
+This may mean that it’s an excellent opportunity to diversify and grow your capital.

-Yes, this is because Facebook moves at an average price of $8.44 a day and its daily trading volume is also 20 billion shares.
-Therefore, even for short-term trades, there are potential profits to be made.
+Yes, this is because Facebook moves at an average price of $8.44 a day, and its daily trading volume is about 20 billion shares.
+Therefore, even for short-term trades, you can still make money as long as the company’s strategy is aligned with your trading objectives.

 Facebook is listed on NASDAQ.